ted.neward@newardassociates.com | Blog: http://blogs.newardassociates.com | Github: tedneward | LinkedIn: tedneward

 So, without changing the JVM, how are inner classes handled?

-Part of the goodness of C/C++ assert() was zero overhead in non-debug, production builds
+Part of the goodness of the C/C++ assert() was zero overhead in non-debug, production builds

 What's the cost of using it, even if turned off?